skirmer/radlibs/README.md

 ## I need parts of speech help

-If you don't know the parts of speech for a dataset you want to use, I am also including two functions that can assign these for you. `makeWordset()` does it the long/hard way, using NLP to assign the part of speech.
-This function is powerful, but it can be slow.
+If you don't know the parts of speech for a dataset you want to use, I am also including a function that can assign these for you.
+While it is not hugely comprehensive, `POSTagger()` will match your dataset to slightly more than 250,000 words already tagged with part of speech.

-For the easier, quicker, but less powerful way, you can just match up to the default words list from the `lexicon` package using the `fastPOStagger()` function.

 Happy RadLibbing!